NielsBongers/openfoam-airfoil-optimization/README.md

 ## Overview

 This is a simple set of code that automatically finds airfoils, optimizing for the lift-to-drag ratio $C_l / C_d$.
-It does this by generating an airfoil shape based on six CST-parameters (courtesy of [this repo](https://github.com/Ry10/Kulfan_CST/)).
+It does this by generating an airfoil shape based on six CST-parameters (courtesy of [this repo](https://github.com/Ry10/Kulfan_CST/)), using Kulfan's 2007 paper; [Universal Parametric Geometry Representation Method](https://arc.aiaa.org/doi/10.2514/1.29958).
 An initial attempt to create a variable meshing code myself with `blockMesh` turned out to be very painful, so the meshing is handled by [curiosityFluids' excellent mesher](https://github.com/curiosityFluids/curiosityFluidsAirfoilMesher) ([blog post](https://curiosityfluids.com/2019/04/22/automatic-airfoil-cmesh-generation-for-openfoam-rev-1/))

 SciPy's [differential evolution](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.differential_evolution.html) is taken as an optimization algorithm.
-It's far slower than other methods, but using a global optimizer here seems like the better choice.
-Other gradient-free algorithms like Nelder-Mead also found reasonable airfoils and were much faster, however.
+It's far slower than other methods, but using a global optimizer here seems like the better choice, since I want to explore the full space, to see if there are multiple viable solutions.
+Other derivative-free algorithms like Nelder-Mead also found reasonable airfoils and were much faster, however.[^1].

+[^1]: We can't use derivative-based optimization methods very easily, because if we have a crash in `blockMesh`, we have no measure of how 'badly' things messed up, so steering gradients away from there is difficult.

 The simulation is then ran.
-If any issues are encountered with the meshing, `blockMesh`, or `simpleFoam`, the code returns $+\infty$.
-For $C_l / C_d$, any value is considered feasible, even negative ones - that turns out to generally be the code inventing upside-down airfoils.
-The case is essentially symmetric at $0^\circ$ angle-of-attack, so this is not penalized.
-The value to optimize is taken as $|C_l / C_d|$.
+If any issues are encountered with the meshing, `blockMesh`, or `simpleFoam`, or convergence, the code returns $+\infty$.
+For $C_l$, any value is considered feasible, even negative ones - that turns out to generally be the code inventing upside-down airfoils.
+Negative $C_d$ are penalized, however, since this generally indicates the optimizer cheating, or the case not having converged.
+The value to minimize is then taken as $-|C_l / C_d|$.

 The result is a CSV containing airfoil parameters and their performance.
 These can be further post-processed with ParaView.

 Overall, I'm surprised at how smoothly this project went.
 The existing repos helped a lot, especially with meshing.
 I found it an interesting introduction into coupling optimization methods and non-trivial simulations.
 I'm still impressed at how effective differential evolution was - with a previous meshing-template, it was able to find and exploit flaws with ease.
+I had to adjust the goal function so many times there.

+I am also very much impressed with how effective random forests were at representing these complex simulations in the surrogate model aspect!

 ## Installation